 Typically we spend the autumn term training and competing on artificial slopes.
 At the beginning of December we have our race camp in Tignes France, where the squad is trained by British Ski Academy coaches.
 This camp includes training Giant Slalom, Slalom and Freestyle, with races and competitions at the end of the week.
 The squad attends three competitions in the spring term; the British Schoolgirls and Schoolboys races in France and Switzerland, and the British Interschools Ski Challenge in France.
 Wherever possible, we also support racers who attend FIS and other ski races during school time.

-Whilst members of the full time squad train six days a week, there are also regular sessions throughout the week for pupils of all abilities.
+Whilst members of the full time squad train six days a week, there are also regular sessions throughout the week for students of all abilities.

 Many of our youngsters have represented England and other countries at Junior levels; Old Millfieldian Peter Creed is an eight time Welsh national men's champion.
 Our Old Millfieldians include Angus Gilliam, who broke into the top 70 in his second year of becoming a professional squash player, Peter Marshall, a former British and European Number 1 and World Number 2 professional squash player, Mohamed ElShorbagy, World Number 1 and Marwan ElShorbagy, World Number 3, who regularly return to Millfield to train.

 Millfield is recognised as one of the top clubs in Great Britain.
-We have five full time coaches, led by Director of Swimming Euan Dale, who is supported by lead coaches Rachel Aldington (girls), assistant coach James Clarke and athletic development lead Daniel Waddingham.
+We have six full time coaches, led by Director of Swimming Euan Dale, who is supported by lead coaches Rachel Aldington, James Clarke and Matt Puddy along with athletic development lead Daniel Waddingham and development coach Keiran Smith.
 Millfield is equipped with the most impressive training facilities of any school in the country, with a 50m Olympic pool built to FINA/AASA standards.
 The pool also has full water polo facilities to European standards.

 Millfield participates in a host of local, regional and national swimming competitions.
 We continually produce international, national and regional champions year on year.
 Along the way, swimmers learn lifelong skills such as effective time management, dedication and goal setting – all of which transfer to successful adult life.